Skip to main

 Headers can include:

-• Skills: use the section for hard skills such as computer programs/software, technical skills, etc.
+• Skills: Use the section for hard skills such as computer programs/software, technical skills, etc.

-• Interests: this information primarily serves as a conversation starter between you and an employer.
-List no more than three interests (such as finance, marketing, and travel)
+• Interests: This information primarily serves as a conversation starter between you and an employer.
+List no more than three interests (such as finance, marketing, and travel).

 Formatting

-• Ensure fonts are large enough that they can be read and margins are between 0.5 and 1.0 inches
+• Ensure fonts are large enough that they can be read and margins are between 0.5 and 1.0 inches.

-• Save completed résumés as a PDF to ensure formatting is maintained when submitting electronically
+• Save completed resumes as a PDF to ensure formatting is maintained when submitting electronically.

 What is a Cover Letter?